 According to Circular 05/2008/TT-BTTTT dated 12 November 2008 ("Circular 05") on the Management, Provision, and Use of Internet Services and Electronic Information on the Internet, Internet Service Providers ("ISP") are allowed to provide internet telephony.
 ISPs can provide local and international PC-to-PC phone service and outbound PC-to-phone service.
 ISPs must: (i) have a billing system, a system to manage the customers' data, and a system to manage services in Vietnam, and (ii) provide sufficient information in connection with the payment of service fees and in order to determine customers' claims in connection with service fees and quality.
-Circular 05, however, has become ineffective (due to its decree being replaced).
-Currently, no detailed regulations on internet telephony have been issued yet.
+Circular 05, however, has become ineffective (due to its overriding decree has been replaced).
+To date, no detailed regulations on internet telephony have been issued.